ppalucki/owca/README.rst

 Following built-in components are available (stable API):

 - `MesosNode <owca/mesos.py#L64>`_ provides workload discovery on Mesos cluster node where `mesos containerizer <http://mesos.apache.org/documentation/latest/mesos-containerizer/>`_ is used (see the docs `here <docs/mesos.rst>`_)
-- `MeasurementRunner <owca/runners/measurement.py#L36>`_ implements simple loop that reads state of the system, encodes this information as metrics and stores in external location.
+- `MeasurementRunner <owca/runners/measurement.py#L36>`_ implements simple loop that reads state of the system, encodes this information as metrics and stores them,
-- `DetectionRunner <owca/runners/detection.py#L52>`_ implements anomaly detection loop and encodes anomalies as metrics to enable alerting and analysis.
+- `DetectionRunner <owca/runners/detection.py#L52>`_ extends ``MeasurementRunner`` and additionally implements anomaly detection callback and encodes anomalies as metrics to enable alerting and analysis.
 See `Detection API <docs/detection.rst>`_ for more details.
-- `AllocationRunner <owca/runners/allocation.py#L127>`_ implements resource allocation loop.
-See `Allocation API <docs/allocation.rst>`_ for more details (Work in progress).
+- `AllocationRunner <owca/runners/allocation.py#L127>`_ extends ``MeasurementRunner`` and additionally implements resource allocation callback.
+See `Allocation API <docs/allocation.rst>`_ for more details .
 - `NOPAnomalyDetector <owca/detectors.py#L164>`_ dummy "no operation" detector that returns no metrics, nor anomalies.
 See `Detection API <docs/detection.rst>`_ for more details.
 - `NOPAllocator <owca/allocators.py#L95>`_ dummy "no operation" detector that returns no metrics, nor anomalies.
 See `Detection API <docs/detection.rst>`_ for more details.
 - `KafkaStorage <owca/storage.py#L213>`_ logs metrics to  `Kafka streaming platform <https://kafka.apache.org/>`_ using configurable topics